DoctorGurke/sbox-bsp-import/README.md

 # sbox-bsp-import
  Editor Tool for decompiling bsp into scene MeshComponent.
+ The tool itself is supposed to be used to port an environment into scene.
+It expects you to have referenced content (models, materials, etc) ported ahead of time.
+Paths should remain the same.

  ### How to Use:
  Use the Bsp Import Menu in the Editor with an open scene, select your bsp file from disk, wait.